jakubrekowski/jakubrekowski/README.md

-# Hello there, 👋

 I'm a technical school student majoring in industrial automatics 🏭.
-I've been programming for years.
-I started creating the front-end, with time I progressively go to the back-end.

-## What am I currently learning? 📖

-At the moment, I learns Golang.
-I will plan to learn Rust.
-Additionally, I learn to program in SCL and LDR for the programmable logic controller (PLC).
-And next, who knows?

-## Technologies 💻

-Now all my work is on GitHub, but I recommend visiting [Repositories](https://github.com/jakubrekowski?tab=repositories) tab.
+I making: frontend in React, Vue, and Svelte; backend in Node.js and go; and applications like databases or CDNs in go and python.

+### Technologies what i using daily

 <img src="https://img.icons8.com/color/2x/html-5.png" style="
   width: 50px;